Bri-gid/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves all files the begins with an upper case to /tmp/u
+deletes all files in the current directory that ends with ~